Illness & Testing Policy

 Direct Exposure Testing

-- Direct exposure occurred: It is currently recommended by CDC, DHS, DPI, Brown County Public Health and Prevea Health that an identified close contact be subject to a 14-day quarantine and complete a COVID-19 test 5-7 days post most recent date of exposure.
-Results should be reported to the school nurse at firstname.lastname@example.org.
+- Direct exposure occurred: It is currently recommended by CDC, DHS, DPI, Brown County Public Health and Prevea Health that an identified close contact be subject to a 10-day quarantine and it is recommended an individual complete a COVID-19 test 5-7 days post most recent date of exposure, preferably a PCR test.
+Results should be reported to the school nurse at email@example.com.
 The quarantine is to be completed regardless of test result.

 Positive Test Results